 - ¾ cup cornmeal

 - 1 teaspoon vanilla extract

-- ¼ vegetable oil (or melted coconut oil)
+- ¼ vegetable oil or melted coconut oil

 - 2 tablespoons plain yogurt

-- 2 tablespoons coarse sugar, or turbinado
+- 2 tablespoons coarse sugar or turbinado sugar

 - Preheat oven to 350 F. Lightly grease a cast iron skillet (8 or 9 inches).

 - Peel, core and coarsely chop the apples.
 Toss with lemon juice and apple pie spice.